 \subsection{Multi-Actor-Attention-Critic (MAAC)}

-In a large-scale cooperative multi-agent system, it's difficult and unnecessary for an agent to surveillance all agents' state and behavior.
-Meanwhile, the decision of each agent may only affected by these strong related agents, not all agents.
-Considering too much other agents' information will make useful signals inevitably submerged in the background noise.
-Therefore, multiple attention actor-critic (MAAC) algorithm \cite{iqbal2019actor} introduce the effective attention mechanism to avoid the instability problem of estimating other agents' policy in MADDPG \cite{lowe2017multi}.
-MAAC follows the learning procedure of centralized training with decentralized executing.
-Based on the popular Soft-Actor-Critic (SAC) algorithm \cite{haarnoja2018soft}, MAAC considers an additional attention layer to avoid directly using other agents' policies, and the policy is determined by maximizing a trade-off between expected return and the entropy regularization.
+A large-scale cooperative multi-agent system is complicated and unnecessary for an agent to surveillance all agents' states and behavior.
+Meanwhile, the decision of each agent may only be affected by these strongly related agents, not all agents.
+Considering too much other agents' information will make proper signals inevitably submerged in the background noise.
+Therefore, the multiple attention actor-critic (MAAC) algorithm \citep{iqbal2019actor} introduces the effective attention mechanism to avoid the instability problem of estimating other agents' policy in MADDPG \citep{lowe2017multi}.
+MAAC follows the learning procedure of centralized training with decentralized execution.
+Based on the popular Soft-Actor-Critic (SAC) algorithm \citep{haarnoja2018soft}, MAAC considers an additional attention layer to avoid directly using other agents' policies, and the policy is determined by maximizing a trade-off between expected return and the entropy regularization.

 The MAAC algorithm introduces a shared attention module in the modeling of each agent's critic, so that $\phi_{in}^i$ and $\phi_{sh}$ both \textit{non-empty} parameter sets.
-And same as COMA, there is no shared parameter in actors, which means $\psi_{sh} =\emptyset$.
+Moreover, same as COMA, there is no shared parameter in actors, which means $\psi_{sh} =\emptyset$.
 The objective function for each agent $i$ in actor and critic phases can be reformulated as

 where the expectations are take on $\boldsymbol{o}, \boldsymbol{a}, \boldsymbol{c}, \boldsymbol{o'} \sim \mathcal{D}$ because the SAC algorithm are off-policy algorithm, and $\mathcal{D}$ is the shared experience replay buffer; $\boldsymbol{\pi} := \left\{\pi^i_{\psi^i_{in}}\right\}$ represents the joint policy of all agents; $\phi_{sh}$ represents the sharing attention parameter of the centralized critic and $\phi_{in}^i$ represents the rest independent critic parameter of each agent; $\psi_{in}^i$ represents the independent actor parameter of each agent; $\mathcal{H}(\cdot|\pi^i_{\psi_{in}^i}(o^i))$ denotes the entropy of the policy at state $o^i$; $\mathcal{B}(\boldsymbol{o}, \boldsymbol{a^{\setminus i}})$ is the multi-agent counterfactual baseline that is same as COMA; $Q^{\boldsymbol{\pi},i}_{tg}$ is defined as